 Give a healthy glow to your car by cleaning it from time to time.
 It helps remove the layer of dirt and grime accumulated on the car’s surface, along with stains that can later cause discoloration and hence ruin your car’s beauty.

 Bathing your car, however, may not be your favorite hobby, especially if you are not a car enthusiast.
 You need not spend your money unnecessarily on a car wash.

 Here are some necessary steps required for car cleaning to make the task seem more organized and less burdensome.

 Steps for Cleaning

-- Park your car in a shady area, away from direct sunlight; it shall help prevent splotches on the paint that are caused by quick drying.
+- Park your car in a shady area, away from direct sunlight; it shall help prevent smudges on the paint that are caused by quick drying.

 - Rinse the car with a hose and clean water to get rid of loose dirt and grime.
 Do not use a strong jet, though.

 - Start the cleaning by washing the wheels and tires so that the dirt splashed on the surrounding car exterior can be cleaned when you wash the body.